ReLoia/gemList/README.md

 There was no website that I could find that had all these features, so I decided to create my own.

+## Contact - Suggestions

+Please use Github's issue tracker to report any bugs
+or suggest new features or hop into the [Discord server](https://discord.gg/WHBj6Ejx) to chat with me.

 ## License

-This project is licensed under the GPL3 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPL3 License - see the [LICENSE](LICENSE) file for details.